jordanmccullough/paulrayner.github.com/source/_posts/2012-11-22-new-blog-with-octopress-and-github-pages.markdown

 If you're using rbenv, as I was, then start with http://kvz.io/blog/2012/09/25/blog-with-octopress/

 This started out as a post about installing Octopress, and became something more.

+As Scott Hanselman said in [Your Blog is the Engine of Community][23]:

+>**I would encourage you _all_ to blog more.
+Tweet less.** Blogs are owned by you.
+They are easily found, easily linked to, and great conversations happen with great blog posts.
+The river of social media rushes on and those conversations are long forgotten.
+A great blog post is forever.
+Today's real-time social media is quickly forgotten.

+>Don't be a meme, but a movement.

 [0]: http://alblue.bandlem.com/2012/02/advantages-of-octopress.html
 [1]: http://joelhooks.com/blog/2012/07/25/fresh-start-migrating-wordpress-octopress/